HIPAA Penetration Testing Checklist

 The framework of your pen test can be Black Box, Gray Box, or White Box.
 Here are the differences.

-- Black Box Penetration Testing, also known as Opaque Box: Hackers have no information about internal system structure and look for any areas to exploit.
+• Black Box Penetration Testing, also known as Opaque Box, is when Hackers have no information about the internal system structure and look for areas to exploit.

-- White Box Penetration Testing, also known as Transparent Box: Hackers have access to systems and artifacts, such as source code and containers.
-They often can infiltrate servers running the network.
+• White Box Penetration Testing, also known as Transparent Box, involves Hackers having access to systems and artifacts, such as source code and containers.
+They can often infiltrate servers running the network.

 Every pen test, no matter the type, is distinct.
 The methods used can be broad and varied.
 A HIPAA penetration test has nuances aligned with compliance requirements.
 Within HIPAA, three rules define protocols.